 Key Vocabulary

 Compass A compass is a tool for finding

 direction.
 A simple compass is a

-magnetic needle mounted on a pivot, or
+magnetic needle mounted on a

-short pin.
-The needle, which can spin
+pivot, or short pin.
+The needle,

-freely, always points north.
+which can spin freely, always points

+north.

 Map A map is a diagrammatic

-representation of an area of land or sea
+representation of an area of land or

-showing physical features, cities, roads,
+sea showing physical features, cities,

-etc.
+roads, etc.

-Navigation Navigation is the process or activity of
+Navigation Navigation is the process or activity

-accurately ascertaining one's position
+of accurately ascertaining one's

-and planning and following a route.
+position and planning and following

+a route.

-Direction Direction means a course along which
+Direction Direction means a course along

-someone or something moves.
+which someone or something

+moves.

-Cardinal The Cardinal Points are each of the four
+Cardinal The Cardinal Points are each of the

-points - ' ' ' '
+points four main points of the compass

-south, east, and west).
+(north, south, east, and west).